 Annette Charles (Cha Cha) Went From Set To Surgery After An Ectopic Pregnancy Made Filming Unbearably Painful

 Annette Charles, the actress who played Cha Cha, was truly an artist who gave it her all.
 During the filming of Grease she suffered through a painful ectopic pregnancy but pushed off getting medical attention to see the scene through.
 Though Charles's doctor cleared her for filming the drag race scene between Danny and Craterface, Charles can still be seen throughout the film leaning against cars in pain.

 As soon as the scene wrapped, she went directly to the hospital for surgery.

 Olivia Newton-John's Pants Were So Tight She Had To Be Sewn Into Them Every Day Before Filming

-Jeff Conway Became Addicted To Pain Killers After Falling During The "Grease Lightning" Scene
+Jeff Conaway Became Addicted To Pain Killers After Falling During The "Grease Lightning" Scene

-Conway is rumored to have injured his back after being dropped by another cast member during the "Greased Lightning" scene.
+Conaway is rumored to have injured his back after being dropped by another cast member during the "Greased Lightning" scene.
 He was prescribed painkillers to help him get through the production, but developed a lifelong addiction.
-Conway eventually succumbed to his addiction in 2011 when he was 60 years old.
+Conaway eventually succumbed to his addiction in 2011 when he was 60 years old.